 Sugared Walnuts.
 I love Sugared Walnuts.
 Read: I love butter and brown sugar.
 Interestingly enough, it wasn’t until writing this post that I realized, whoops, they actually weren’t sugared walnuts.
 I mistakenly used pecans.
 It wasn’t a bad mistake, necessarily.
 We all known it’s less about the nuts and more about the butter and brown sugar.

-Regardless of using pecans or walnuts, this risotto had so much rich flavor and texture (think brown sugar, wine, chicken stock, onion, bacon, garlic, lemon thyme).
+Regardless of using pecans or walnuts, this roasted butternut squash risotto had so much rich flavor and texture (think brown sugar, wine, chicken stock, onion, bacon, garlic, lemon thyme).
 The combination of sweet and savory was perfect!

 Yet another wonderful thing about this recipe is that it is light.
 Kind of.
 In one serving, there are 257 calories and 10 grams of fat.

 The only problem here is that “one serving” is definitely not enough for me.
 Additionally, who really sprinkles this with only 1 teaspoon of parmesan cheese?
 Sheesh.